Fleur de Lis Pizza on Government Street sells for $1.1 million; to reopen in late fall

 Trending News

 At the time, ownership said the sudden closure happened because they were short-staffed.
-The former owners put the business up for sale and listed it for an asking price of $4.5 million, more than a fourth of the price Big Horn River paid for it.
+The former owners put the business up for sale and listed it for an asking price of $4.5 million, more than four times the price Big Horn River paid for it.

 More News